cap-js/docs/about/best-practices.md

 ![bookshop-erm.drawio](assets/bookshop-erm.drawio.svg)

-... would look like this in CDS in first iteration (with some fields added):
+In a first iteration, it would look like this in CDS, with some fields added:

 ::: code-group